temporalio/proposals/server/update-workflow-interface/update-workflow-interface.md

 eventually resulting in a single UpdateResponse.
 The processing of an Update is performed by workflow code and as such the timeliness of the UpdateResponse is dependent on worker resources being available to process the Update.
 A given Update applies to exactly one workflow execution.
-The lifetime of an updated begins at the first UpdateRequest triggering said Update and ends when the UpdateResponse has been made durable.
+The lifetime of an Update begins at the first UpdateRequest triggering said Update and ends when the UpdateResponse has been made durable.
 Consequently, the lifetime of an Update may exceed the lifetime of the RPC request/response that initiates it.